VoxaAI/voxa/docs/voxa-app.rst

 .. js:function:: VoxaApp.onRequestStarted(callback, [atLast])

   Adds a callback to be executed whenever there's a ``LaunchRequest``, ``IntentRequest`` or a ``SessionEndedRequest``, this can be used to initialize your analytics or get your account linking user data.
 Internally it's used to initialize the model based on the event session

   .. code-block:: javascript

     skill.onRequestStarted((voxaEvent, reply) => {
-      voxaEvent.model = this.config.Model.fromEvent(voxaEvent);
+      let data = ... // deserialized from the platform's session voxaEvent.model = this.config.Model.deserialize(data, voxaEvent);
     });